8 Things to Know About Termites in California

 Formosan Termites

-Formosan termites are without doubt the most threatening of termites.
-They are incredibly difficult to remove once embedded, due to the long pathways between their nest and their food source.
-They also have the ability to set up temporary shop in high food areas, like your home, and yet if you take out any nesting in your home, the primary nest remains.
+Formosan termites are, without doubt, the most threatening of termites.
+They are incredibly difficult to remove once embedded due to the long pathways between their nest and their food source.
+They also have the ability to set up shop temporarily in high-food areas, like your home, and yet if you take out any nesting in your home, the primary nest remains.

 Do Termites Have Wings?